Edgenius/PlatoDocSite/content/form-builder/p05-single-text.md

 {{% notice tip  %}}
 <a name="HM-EDITOR-010" class="anchor"></a>
-With format property, you can split Text Field into a few of pieces.
+With format property, you can split Text Field into a few of parts.
 For example, you can set YYYY/MM/DD for a Date type field.
 {{% /notice %}}

 In `Signle Line Text` properties popup, there is a "Format" property.
-Only if the text type is `Single Line Text, Date, Time or Date and Time`, you can use below rules to set up the format rule to make fine control on this field.
+Only if the text type is `Single Line Text, Date, Time or Date and Time`, you can use below rules to set up the format to add fine control over this field.

 ![Single line text Type](/images/page/form/text-type.png)